 While not the most pleasant topic of conversation, conducting a reduction in force (RIF) is sometimes a necessary move for a business to make.
 Whether it's because of the flow of the market or a move meant to align your workforce with your goals, RIFs happen and HR needs to be prepared for when they do.

 One of the hardest parts about any layoff or reduction in force is alerting the staff who is affected.
-To help, we've created an easily customizable termination letter that you can download here:
+This script will definitely help you do that.

 Why Is the Reduction in Force Occurring?

 One of the most important aspects of successfully implementing a reduction in force is to be as transparent as possible with everyone.
 The employee needs to know why the action is taking place and by employee I mean both the ones being laid off and those that are staying; everyone.

 Here are the best practices for handing a reduction in force:

 Like we said above, there is not a one-size-fits-all type of explanation for why a reduction in force might happen.
 However, here are just a few of the reasons that one might be needed: